kizukkk/dark-souls-item-checklist/README.md

 # Dark Souls 1.
 Item Collection
-Simple SPA based on JS, HTML/CSS that provides collection of Dark Souls 1 items from the Wiki.
+Simple SPA based on JS, HTML/CSS and Node.JS + Express, that provides collection of Dark Souls 1 items from the Wiki.

 Item information based on [darksouls.wikidot.com](http://darksouls.wikidot.com/)

 ## Install

-Copy the repository and start it on a web-server (<i>example VS Code extensions Live-Server</i>).
+Copy the repository and execute `node start` or `node server.js`

 There are some issues with CORS, so it must be disabled in the browser for correct functionality